johnnonsoBetter/DevConsole/ARCHITECTURE.md

 ## Security

-- Redact sensitive data (passwords, tokens)
+- All data captured for local debugging (no redaction - this is a client-side debugging tool)
 - Validate message sources
 - Use Content Security Policy
 - Limit permissions to necessary APIs